“Trying to diet? Eat a salad!”

 Ok, this might sound obvious, but there’s more to making a salad than just throwing a bunch of random veggies together.

 Before making your salad, research the specific health benefits of different types of vegetables.
 Then, see what vitamins, minerals, and/or macronutrients you’re missing in your diet.
 Finally, fill your salad with vegetables that are loaded with the nutrients you need.
-So say you’re in need of some Vitamin A; in that case, add in some carrots, since they’re rich in Vitamin A.
+So say you’re in need of some Vitamin A; in that case, add in some carrots, since

 You don’t need dressing to make your salad taste good!
 Dressing packs on the calories and fat.
 A once-clean salad soon becomes a soppy, less nutritious meal.

 Instead, experiment with different veggie combinations.
 Find a combination that’s tasty on its own.
 If you need to add dressing, do it lightly, and try to use a healthier alternative such as balsamic vinaigrette.